 The SMB and the HML are historic market constants.
 In other words, at any given time you will use the same values for SMB and HML in any given Fama-French Three Factor calculation.
-At time of writing French posted a running calculation of the SMB and HML values on his website here and explained the formula for calculating them here.
+At the time of writing, French posted a running calculation of the SMB and HML values on his website here and explained the formula for calculating them here.

 The final variable of the Fama-French Three Factor model, “a,” represents the investment’s risk.
 This is more formally known as the investment’s alpha.
 This is a relatively rarely applied variable.

 Alpha measures an investment’s ability to beat the market.
 If a given investment or portfolio manages to post stronger returns than comparable investments in the market at large, this investment has some value that an investor’s market analysis hasn’t captured.
 The same holds true in reverse for unexpectedly weak returns.
 This is expressed as the investment’s “alpha.”